25 Weeks Pregnant

 25 Weeks Pregnant Symptoms

-While you’re still feeling pretty energetic, you’re probably also starting to feel weighed down by your bigger-by-the-day baby.
+You’re probably still feeling pretty energetic, but you also might be starting to feel weighed down by your bigger-by-the-day baby.
 Your 25 weeks pregnant symptoms may include:

 - Trouble sleeping.
 Maybe you can’t sleep because you’re getting nervous about delivery, or maybe it’s your haywire hormones—or just your big belly getting in the way.
 Experiment with different strategies for getting some sleep.
 One idea is to drink extra water early in the day, so you can start tapering off your intake as you get closer to bedtime.
 That way, you might need fewer bathroom breaks during the night.

 - Frequent urination.
-Now that baby’s crowding your bladder, you’ve got to pee.
+Now that baby is crowding your bladder, you’ve got to pee.
 A lot.

 - Constipation.
-Exercising (it’s as simple as taking regular walks), drinking lots of water, and eating plenty of fiber-rich foods can help you stay, well… regular.
+Exercising (it’s as simple as taking regular walks), drinking lots of water and eating plenty of fiber-rich foods can help you stay regular.